ILuton/Social-Network-API/README.md

 ## Description

-The purpose of this project is to practice building a backend database with MongoDB and using Mongoose as an ODM.
+The purpose of this project is to practice building a mockup social media backend database with MongoDB and using Mongoose as an ODM.
+The walkthrought video can be viewed here: https://youtu.be/-Ji5xz8o510.

 ## Table of Contents